Lawnstein/netty-tcp/README.md

 # netty-tcp
-the tcp connection util based on netty 4
+the netty extension, for tcp-communication.